kragen/yamemex/README.md

   lot easier when we can just copy the object being edited and then see if anything about it has changed, and not send a message if not.
 - automatically snarf publication date off the page
-- make icon do something when on a new-tab page
 - storing original date for annotations so they stay in order (perhaps linked from latest date)
 - make annotation pane not fade when keyboard focus is in it